 Those of you applying to courses which are likely to take you into a strongly commercial environment (think finance, marketing etc) or those of you who have talked on your statement about work experience placements within a commercial setting, be prepared to be asked to reflect on the value of the work you did or that you want to go on to do.
 Interviewers will be more impressed if you can convey the commercial impact that your role adds to an organisation rather than just seeing it as a stand-alone function.
 Think: how does this role contribute to the ultimate success of a company?
 Taking this more mature outlook and understanding of the world of work should help you to stand out amongst those who are less able to see beyond the skills they will be needing or using on a purely personal level.
 And interviews are all about standing out from your competitors.

 Worried about your own upcoming university interview?
 Want to make sure that you are performing to your best on the day?
-Don’t forget that Momentum Careers Advice offers a fabulous mock interview service.
+Don’t forget that Momentum Careers Advice offers a fabulous mock interview service for just £60.